fstella97/SoftManipulator/README.md

 # Introduction

 This repository is intended to provide a reference for the code used in my master thesis on Soft robotics.
-In [Optimal pose-stiffness](https://github.com/fstella97/SoftManipulator/tree/main/Optimal%20pose-stiffness) finds the optimal stiffness and pose for the soft manipulators, while the folder [Hardware control](https://github.com/fstella97/SoftManipulator/tree/main/Hardware%20control) presents the low level motor and stiffness control for the hardware.
+The code in [Optimal pose-stiffness](https://github.com/fstella97/SoftManipulator/tree/main/Optimal%20pose-stiffness) finds the optimal stiffness and pose for the soft manipulators, while the folder [Hardware control](https://github.com/fstella97/SoftManipulator/tree/main/Hardware%20control) presents the low level motor and stiffness control for the hardware.
 The followig code has been developed in Matlab 2020b and requires the package "Gobal Optimization toolbox".
 <img src="/Images/rendering.jpg" alt="My cool logo"/>
 ## Installation